Cutie-Pi-Shell-community-project/qml-module-cutie/docs/types/modemsettings.md

 ## Detailed Description

-CutieModemSettings is a singleton type providing settings and system integration inteface for application that need access to the modem.
+CutieModemSettings is a singleton type providing settings and system integration interface for applications that need access to the modem.
 Currently, it supports modems found on [Ofono](https://git.kernel.org/pub/scm/network/ofono/ofono.git) D-Bus service, but support for [ModemManager](https://www.freedesktop.org/wiki/Software/ModemManager/) is planned.

 ## Property Documentation